 - Wifi is available for an additional fee (approx £20 for two weeks)

 - Any visas that are needed depending on your country of origin

 - * Lunch will be at own expense on full day trips to Kruger and Panorama Route

-This two week holiday is based in the world-famous Greater Kruger Area – famous for the Big 5 and amazing scenery.
+The two week wildlife photography holiday is based in the world-famous Greater Kruger Area – famous for the Big 5 and amazing scenery.
 It is world renowned and known for protection efforts to save species and to preserve their natural habitat.

 In this impressive setting, you will have the opportunity to use and enhance your photographic skills and encounter some of Africa’s iconic wildlife and landscapes.
-If you have always wanted to take amazing wildlife pictures, there is no better place!
+If you have always wanted to take amazing wildlife pictures, there is the place to be!

 In private reserves where our game vehicle is allowed off road and to make bush stops, our guide will find a nice (and safe) vantage point where we can stop, enjoy sundowners, and watch the sun set – a special and spectacular sight!

 Back at the lodge, an inviting campfire is often lit.
-Join your fellow safari goers and guides to chat about the day’s highlights, safari anecdotes and the possibilities that await you tomorrow.
+Join your fellow safari goers, guides and volunteers to chat about the day’s highlights, safari anecdotes and the possibilities that await you the next day.
 The African night sounds and skies (weather permitting) will be remembered forever.